algorandfoundation/puya/docs/lg-transactions.md

 #### `algopy.arc4.abi_call`

-[`algopy.arc4.abi_call`](#algopy.arc4.abi_call) can be used to call other ARC4 contracts, it takes a reference to an ARC4 method and associated arguments.
-Arguments will be type checked and converted where appropriate.
+[`algopy.arc4.abi_call`](#algopy.arc4.abi_call) can be used to call other ARC4 contracts, the first argument should refer to an ARC4 method either by referencing an Algorand Python [`algopy.arc4.ARC4Contract`](#algopy.arc4.ARC4Contract) method, an [`algopy.arc4.ARC4Client`](#algopy.arc4.ARC4Client) method generated from an ARC-32 app spec, or a string representing the ARC4 method signature or name.
+The following arguments should then be the arguments required for the call, these arguments will be type checked and converted where appropriate.

-Any other related transaction parameters such as `app_id`, `fee` etc. can also be provided.
+Any other related transaction parameters such as `app_id`, `fee` etc. can also be provided as keyword arguments.

-If the ARC4 method returns an ARC4 result then the result will be the ARC4 result and the inner transaction
+If the ARC4 method returns an ARC4 result then the result will be a tuple of the ARC4 result and the inner transaction.

-If the ARC4 method does not return a result, or if the result type is not fully qualified then just the inner transaction is returned
+If the ARC4 method does not return a result, or if the result type is not fully qualified then just the inner transaction is returned.

 ```python
 from algopy import Application, ARC4Contract, String, arc4, subroutine